isomerpages/sportsg-safesport/_case-management/Safeguarding Officer .md

 Upon receiving a report of concern, Safeguarding Officers can use the  [Preliminary Assessment Form](https://go.gov.sg/preliminaryassessment) to guide them on the most appropriate decision.

+Safeguarding Officers are also required to adhere to the [Code of Conduct](https://go.gov.sg/so-codeofconduct)

 ![Alt text for image on Isomer site](/images/Safeguarding%20roles_high_res.png)